tellmejeff/angular-ionic-2048/README.md

-# 2048 Game - Angular, Ionic, and PhaserJS
+# 2048 Game - Angular and Ionic

-A clone of the popular 2048 game built with Angular, Ionic, and PhaserJS.
+A clone of the popular 2048 game built with Angular and Ionic.
 This project demonstrates how to create an interactive game using modern web technologies.

 ## Game Description